Proteusiq/estate/README.md

 - [ ] set environment variables
 - [ ] run the service with a single docker compose command

+## Disclamer:
-> Notes: Real estates data gathered through websites API are for personal use only.
+> Real estates data gathered through websites API are for personal use only.
 This project demonstrates how I built a pipeline to assist my family buy a house 🏡

 ### Git Clone
 ```bash
 git clone https://github.com/Proteusiq/advance_scraping.git